isubit/luggage/README.md

 * [Luggage ISU](http://github.com/isubit/luggage_isu) - Downstream fork with theme and configuration for Iowa State University.
 * Your Fork - Since Luggage is generic and has no theme, you may want to create your own fork for your organization.

-More about Luggage can be found at http://luggagedocs.info

 Requirements
 -----------------
 * [Drush](http://www.drush.org/) 5.9 or later